sharmashivanand/wp-real-time-social-proof/readme.txt

 Generated records show name, transaction, location of the person.
 Times are intelligently generated using prime numbers for maximum CTR.
 Records are also pulled out of uniquely seed based random algorithm.

 == Upgrade Notice ==

+= 2.1.4 =
+* Fixed a bug when all notifications stop working if conversions are disabled.

 = 2.1.3 =
 * Fixed a bug when orders with null value were received.